dawg/site/guide/user_guide.md

 `Vusic` is taking full advantage of recent advances in machine learning technology by embedding Vocal Separation and Automatic Piano Transcription models.
 The Vocal Separation model separates vocals from a complete song into a new track.
 The Automatic Piano Transcription model transcribes a piano track to a MIDI file.
 Both models output their result to the project resources.

 ### Vocal Separation
-To separate the vocals from a full track, simply drag a complete song from the File Explorer to the `Sample Tab` and click `Separate Vocals`.
+To separate the vocals from a full track, simply double click a song in the File Explorer to open it in the `Sample Tab` and click `Separate`.
 This component is only compatible with `.wav` file formats.

 ### Automatic Piano Transcription
-To separate the vocals from a full track, simply drag a complete song from the File Explorer to the `Sample Tab` and click `Transcribe`.
+To transcribe a piano track to midi, simply double click a song in the File Explorer to open it in the `Sample Tab` and click `Transcribe`.
 This component is only compatible with `.wav` file formats and is limited to piano tracks.

 <img-modal src = "https://i.ibb.co/fGRVy8d/Sample-Tab.png" alt = "Sample Tab"></img-modal>